 After our positive experience with Brayden learning to sleep on his own, I was a believer in the CIO process.
-But that didn’t mean I liked it any more.
+But that didn’t mean I liked it any more than I had.
 Nope.
 Still hated it.
 I would compare it to exercising.
 Hate it.
 It can suck.
 But it works.
 The difference between the two, however, is that CIO doesn’t get easier with time.

-By the time my third child was born, I read about the 4 S’s from the Baby Whisperer.
+By the time my third child was born, I read about the 4 S’s from the Baby Whisperer, which is a gentle sleep training method.
 This was a life changer for us!
 Following this with my third and fourth led to rare crying ever from birth on.
 I can’t recommend this method for you enough.
 You get the independent sleeper without the crying.
 Win-win.

 CIO and Babywise

 Let’s get one thing straight.
 For some reason, there is an idea that to do Babywise means you must do some form of hardcore CIO.
 It just isn’t the case.